Most coaches are volunteers. Those in paid positions usually work on a contract basis for:

 - size of the occupation.

-Over 1,600 Albertans are employed in the Coaches occupational group.
-This group is expected to have a below-average annual growth of 1.3% from 2016 to 2020.
-As a result, 21 new positions are forecast to be created each year, in addition to job openings created by employment turnover.
+In Alberta, the F152: Coaches occupational group is expected to have a below-average annual growth of 1.3% from 2016 to 2020.
+In addition to job openings created by employment turnover, 21 new positions are forecasted to be created within this occupational group each year.

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.